DeepakVelmurugan18/DeepakVelmurugan18/README.md

 <h1 align="center"> DEEPAK V </h1>

 <p align="center">
-  <em>“A passionate Computer Science student and self-taught developer who loves to build and solve.”</em>
+  <em>“A passionate Computer Science AI&ML student and self-taught developer who loves to build and solve.”</em>
 </p>

 ---

 ###  About Me:
 -  Passionate about full-stack development, problem solving, and creative design
 -  Currently exploring new technologies and frameworks
 -  Always ready to learn and grow